ServiceStack/ServiceStack.Text/README.md

 As such, it's utilized within ServiceStack's other components:
  - OrmLite - to store complex types on table models as text blobs in a database field and
  - [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis) - to store rich POCO data types into the very fast [redis](http://code.google.com/p/redis) instances.

-# Simple API

-Like most of the interfaces in Service Stack, the API is simple and descriptive.
-In most cases these are the only methods that you would commonly use:

-	string TypeSerializer.SerializeToString<T>(T value);
-	void TypeSerializer.SerializeToWriter<T>(T value, TextWriter writer);

-	T TypeSerializer.DeserializeFromString<T>(string value);
-	T TypeSerializer.DeserializeFromReader<T>(TextReader reader);

-Where *T* can be any .NET POCO type.
-That's all there is - the API was intentionally left simple :)

 You may also be interested in the very useful [T.Dump() extension method](http://www.servicestack.net/mythz_blog/?p=202) for recursively viewing the contents of any C# POCO Type.